The Spy Who Loved Me (soundtrack): Track listing

 In addition, Hamlisch incorporates into his score several pieces of classical music.
-As Stromberg feeds his duplicitous secretary to a shark, the villain plays Bach's "Air on the G String".
+As Karl Stromberg (Curd Jürgens) feeds his duplicitous secretary Kate Chapman (Marilyn Galsworthy) to a shark, the villain plays Johann Sebastian Bach's "Air on the G String".
 He then plays the second movement's opening string section, Andante, of Mozart's Piano Concerto No. 21 as Atlantis rises from the sea.

 "Nocturne No. 8 in D-Flat, Op.
-27 No. 2" by Chopin crops up later, when Bond first meets Stromberg, as reportedly does an excerpt from Saint-Saëns' "The Aquarium" from The Carnival of the Animals.
+27 No. 2" by Frédéric Chopin crops up later, when Bond first meets Stromberg, as reportedly does an excerpt from Camille Saint-Saëns' "The Aquarium" from The Carnival of the Animals.

-Finally, Hamlisch cheekily segues his score into an excerpt from that of David Lean's 1962 film Lawrence of Arabia when Bond and Anya Amasova are wandering through the desert; according to a documentary on the DVD, this idea was originally a joke by one of the film editors who played the music over the dailies of the scene.
+Finally, Hamlisch segued his score into an excerpt from that of David Lean's 1962 film Lawrence of Arabia when Bond and Anya Amasova are wandering through the desert; according to a documentary on the DVD, this idea was originally a joke by one of the film editors who played the music over the dailies of the scene.
 It became a trend, with the subsequent two films in the series similarly referencing 'classic' film music within their scores.

-Mojave club, the tanker and Eastern lights were written by Paul Buckmaster, who also contributed with arrangements and orchestrations.
+"Mojave Club", "The Tanker" and "Eastern Lights" were written by Paul Buckmaster, who also contributed with arrangements and orchestrations.